What is Foreign Exchange?

 - The FX rate and quantity will be shown on all statement and contract notes.

-- Tiered costs available online as well as by telephone Monday to Friday; these are dependant on the size of the FX transaction.
+- Tiered costs available online as well as by telephone Monday to Friday; these are dependent on the size of the FX transaction.

 - Reduce need for FX and therefore FX charges by holding cash already in a foreign currency ready for when you trade.